gpu-mode/discord-cluster-manager/docs/docs/available-discord-commands.md

         ---

         ### `/leaderboard submit github {leaderboard_name} {script}`
-        **Description:** Submit leaderboard data on the GitHub runners, which currently allow submissions on `NVIDIA T4` and `AMD` GPUs.
+        **Description:** Submit a file to a leaderboard on the GitHub runners, which currently allow submissions on `NVIDIA T4` and `AMD` GPUs.

         **Arguments:**
+        - `leaderboard_name` *(required)*: Name of the leaderboard to submit to.
+        - `script` *(required)*: Script to be submitted.
+Note, a Python leaderboard expects a Python submission file, and a CUDA leaderboard expects a CUDA submission file.

+        ---
+        ### `/leaderboard submit benchmark {runner} {leaderboard_name} {script}`
+        **Description:** Submit a file to a leaderboard on the GitHub / Modal runners, purely for benchmarking purposes (it does not make an official submission to a leaderboard).
+This command is useful for debugging, and provides useful compiler / execution feedback, as well as runtime numbers.

+        **Arguments:**
+        - `runner` *(required)*: Either GitHub or Modal (gives access to different GPUs).
         - `leaderboard_name` *(required)*: Name of the leaderboard to submit to.
         - `script` *(required)*: Script to be submitted.
 Note, a Python leaderboard expects a Python submission file, and a CUDA leaderboard expects a CUDA submission file.

   </TabItem>
   <TabItem value="tools" label="Useful Info Commands">